-Cars.com is a popular automotive shopping website you can use to buy certified, used and new cars, research car values or sell your own car.
+Cars.com is a popular automotive shopping website you can use to buy certified, used and new cars as well as research car values.
 But is Cars.com the right dealer for you?

 Team Clark has explored the process of buying and selling vehicles with Cars.com and compared it to other methods to find out.